Flamenco Guitar Lesson and interview with Berto Boyd

 Craig:

-So, when I was about 19, I was studying with a Berklee guy in Akron, Ohio who turned me on to the guitar trio albums with Al Di Meola, John McLaughlin and the great Flamenco guitarist Paco De Lucia.
+When I was about 19, I was studying with a Berklee guy in Akron, Ohio who turned me on to the guitar trio albums with Al Di Meola, John McLaughlin, Paco De Lucia.
 As a young rock and metal guy, I had never heard anything like it.
-It’s something that has stuck with me in the years since and has shaped my playing greatly.

 What is it about Flamenco guitar that drew you in?
 Most guitarist (at least here in the U.S) don’t start with Flamenco.
 Tell me about your early influences and how you got into it?